How OkSolar Solutions Make

 30 milliseconds!
 Most utility companies agree this is a faster response

-be detected and shutoff within two minutes.
-An island happens
+detected and shutoff within two minutes.
+An island happens (theoretically)

-(theoretically) when your little neighborhood is cut off, isolated, and
+when your little neighborhood is cut off, isolated, and just happens to

-just happens to require the amount of energy that your OkSolar inverter is
+require the amount of energy that your OkSolar inverter is delivering.

-delivering.
-Utility engineers wake up in cold sweats worrying about things
+Utility engineers wake up in cold sweats worrying about things like this!

-development, some smaller utility companies may not yet have worked out
+and evolving development, some smaller utility companies may not yet have

-their official policies and procedures.
-Most simply follow the lead of
+worked out their official policies and procedures.
+Most simply follow the

 Still, some folks have run into stone walls when they try to get approval